Japan · August

 What makes August worth visiting

-- •Obon festival (mid-August) for cultural experience
+- •Obon festival (mid-August) means local travel

 Events in Hiroshima this August